-While the brick-and-mortar store has had to adapt (and quickly) to survive in the digital age, their eCommerce sections have continued to prosper as consumers become increasingly reliant on the web to research products, interact with brands and make purchases.
+While the bricks-and-mortar store has had to adapt (and quickly) to survive in the digital age, their eCommerce sections have continued to prosper as consumers become increasingly reliant on the web to research products, interact with brands and make purchases.

-The important thing, therefore, is to ensure that your brand's website is as visible as possible, to make sure consumers can find you.
+The important thing, therefore, is to ensure that your brand's website is as visible as possible, making sure consumers can find you.

-This eBook gives you the basic best practices of organic search (SEO) that companies of all sizes can use to increase site visibility, the number of visitors coming to your site and, most importantly, improve conversion rates.
+This guide gives you the basic best practices of organic search (SEO) that companies of all sizes and sectors can use to increase site visibility, the number of visitors coming to your site and, most importantly, improve conversion rates.

-To give you some indication of the importance of search to both on and offline conversion, here are some key take-home figures from a recent back-to-school report from Think with Google:
+To give you some indication of the importance of search to both on and offline conversion, here are some key take-home figures from a couple of recent studies: